Buchan Offshore Wind is a new floating offshore wind project, with a key role in Scotland's economic future and the fight against climate change.

 - MoUs with both Skills Development Scotland and the Energy Skills Partnership.

-- Sponsorship of the Best of Buchan Awards in July 2023 as part of Peterhead Scottish Week
+· Ongoing sponsorship of the Best of Buchan Awards as part of the Peterhead Scottish

 Our wider work on understanding the potential for local communities to benefit from the project and the wider offshore wind development pipeline is a longer-term initiative and includes engagement and collaboration with the local supply chain to understand how they could use their existing skills and capacity to help in the delivery of the project.